-The EPD shall declare the indicators for resource use listed at www.environdec.com/indicators per functional unit, per life-cycle stage and in aggregated form.
+The EPD shall declare the mandatory, and may declare the optional, indicators for resource use listed at www.environdec.com/indicators per declared unit, per life-cycle stage and in aggregated form.

 5.4.5.3.
 Waste production and output flows